-The 2021 BECA St. Mary's County Common Scholarship Application is ready
+The 2022 BECA St. Mary's County Common Scholarship Application is Now Closed

-The St. Mary's County Common Scholarship Application allows qualified students to choose from over 50 different local scholarships.
-Because some of the scholarships have multiple awards, approximately 130 students will win awards.
+The St. Mary's County Common Scholarship Application allows qualified students to apply to a selection of 61 different local scholarships.
+Because some of the scholarships have multiple awards, approximately 130 scholarships will be given out.

 Here are the Instructions and Detailed List of Scholarships.
 Read over this document carefully.
 Keep it for reference.
 Do not send it to BECA.

 (The application is closed, however we leave the list of scholarships and instructions open as there is little change from year to year and people with scholarships to offer can see how the process works and next year's applicants can preview the offerings.)

 STEP 1: Click the link at the right to download a pdf, the Instructions and Detailed List of Scholarships.
 To help you know which scholarships to apply for, see the listing of available scholarships divided up by the career or field of study HERE.

 When you are ready to begin working on your electronic application, click on the link below.
 It will take multiple sessions to complete.
 You can save your work and continue later.
 Please do not use an SMCPS.org email address as it will reject your confirmation message from Jotform.
 Use a gmail or other personal account that you check frequently.
 Use only one computer.
 Do not use "incogneto mode."
 BECA recommends you download the free version of Adobe Scan to create the PDF of your Supplemental Information.
 See the FAQ below for more information.*

 - Create a pdf of the completed JotForm Electronic Application with Selection of Scholarships.
 Create this by using the green “First Print-Save Form as PDF” button at the bottom of the JotForm application.
 Use the yellow “Browse Files” button to upload the pdf you created.